Dance Artist // San Francisco, CA

 Cora also has a background in nature photography and video editing.
-During the Covid-19 shutdown, she has collaborated with dance choreographer Robert Moses, both performing in and film-editing a series of dance films in outdoor and socially distanced settings.
+During the last pandemic year, she has collaborated with dance choreographer Robert Moses, both performing in and film-editing a series of dance films in outdoor and socially distanced settings.

 Upcoming Performances & Film Premieres

 Una Historia del Momento (A History of this Moment)